briskCZ/resizeAndWatermark/README.md

 # resizeAndWatermark

-Plugin for GIMP that can add "watermark" to selected coordinates, resize and export it
+Plugin for GIMP that can add "watermark" to selected coordinates, resize the image and export it

 ## How to install